LudwigEnglbrecht/sauvegardeEX/README.md

 - Philipp Meinlschmidt
 - Daniel Trautwein

-Feel free to contact us or [Mr. Ludwig Englbrecht](https://www.researchgate.net/profile/Ludwig_Englbrecht) ludwig.englbrecht@wiwi.uni-regensburg.de for improvements or questions.
+Feel free to contact us or Mr. Ludwig Englbrecht via ludwig.englbrecht@wiwi.uni-regensburg.de for improvements or questions.

 # About the project

-This project deals with purpose-specific extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) and was developed as part of a master student seminar at the University of Regensburg, Chair of Information Systems (Prof. Dr. Günther Pernul) under the supervision of [Mr. Ludwig Englbrecht](https://www.researchgate.net/profile/Ludwig_Englbrecht).
+This project deals with purpose-specific extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) and was developed as part of a master student seminar at the University of Regensburg, Chair of Information Systems (Prof. Dr. Günther Pernul) under the supervision of [Mr. Ludwig Englbrecht](https://www.researchgate.net/profile/Ludwig_Englbrecht) during his Ph.D.
+Research Project.
 The software is intended for educational and academic use.